-No matter how well your delivery went…how perfectly prepared the nursery is…how madly in love you are with your brand-new baby…there’s nothing quite as nerve-wracking as that first drive home with her.
-While nothing will totally take away your fears, having a car seat you feel comfortable with should make things at least a teensy bit less tense.
+No matter how well your delivery went, how perfectly prepared the nursery is or how madly in love you are with your brand-new baby, there’s nothing quite as nerve-wracking as that first drive home.
+Having a car seat you feel comfortable with should make things at least a teensy bit less tense.
 (And by the way, you won’t be allowed to leave the hospital at all without one.)

 There are two basic options for a newborn: infant carriers and convertible car seats.

 Infant carriers are generally good for about the first year and function as an entire travel system: They latch into a base that stays in your car and can also be snapped into specific strollers or stroller frames.
 (If you decide to go this route, make sure your carrier is compatible with your stroller.)
 This means when you’re out with baby, there’s no need to unbuckle and buckle (and risk waking up a sleeping baby) when you take him from home to the car to the stroller and back again.
 For suburban families who use both the car and stroller frequently, this is generally the way to go.
 Look for a handle that’s comfortable for carrying —this becomes more important the older (and bigger) baby gets.
 If you live in a city and will be taking cabs or for some other reason will be using lots of different cars, make sure to get a carrier that can also be installed without the base.